What are epilepsy and seizures?

-Seizures are divided into two major categories: Focal seizures and generalized seizures.
-However, there are many different types of seizures in each of these categories.
-In fact, doctors have described more than 30 types.
+Seizures are divided into two broad categories: focal seizures and generalized seizures.
+There are many different types of seizures within each of these categories.

-Focal seizures originate in just one part of the brain.
-About 60 percent of people with epilepsy have focal seizures.
+Focal seizures come from just one part of the brain.
+About 60% of people with epilepsy have focal seizures.
 These seizures are frequently described by the area of the brain in which they originate.
-Many people are diagnosed with focal frontal lobe or medial temporal lobe seizures.
+For example, many people are diagnosed with focal frontal lobe or medial temporal lobe seizures.

-In some focal seizures, the person remains conscious but may experience motor, sensory, or psychic feelings (for example, intense dejà vu or memories) or sensations that can take many forms.
+In some focal seizures, the person remains conscious during the seizure but may experience motor, sensory, or psychic feelings (for example, intense dejà vu or memories) or sensations.
 The person may experience sudden and unexplainable feelings of joy, anger, sadness, or nausea.
 He or she also may hear, smell, taste, see, or feel things that are not real and may have movements of just one part of the body, for example, just one hand.

 In other focal seizures, the person has a change in consciousness, which can produce a dreamlike experience.
-The person may display strange, repetitious behaviors such as blinks, twitches, mouth movements (often like chewing or swallowing, or even walking in a circle).
-These repetitious movements are called automatisms.
-More complicated actions, which may seem purposeful, can also occur involuntarily.
+The person may display unusual, repetitive behaviors such as blinks, twitches, mouth movements, or even walking in a circle.
+These repetitive movements are called automatisms.
+A person may perform more complicated actions, which may seem purposeful, involuntarily.
 Individuals may also continue activities they started before the seizure began, such as washing dishes in a repetitive, unproductive fashion.
-These seizures usually last just a minute or two.
+These seizures usually last no more than a minute or two.

 Some people with focal seizures may experience auras—unusual sensations that warn of an impending seizure.
-Auras are usually focal seizures without interruption of awareness (e.g., dejà vu or an unusual abdominal sensation) but some people experience a true warning before an actual seizure.
-An individual's symptoms, and the progression of those symptoms, tend to be similar every time.
-Other people with epilepsy report experiencing a prodrome, a feeling that a seizure is imminent lasting hours or days.
+An individual's symptoms, and how they progress, tend to be similar every time.
+Some people report experiencing a prodrome, a feeling that a seizure is imminent lasting hours or days.

 Generalized seizures are a result of abnormal neuronal activity that rapidly emerges on both sides of the brain.
 These seizures may cause loss of consciousness, falls, or massive muscle contractions.
-The types of generalized seizures and their effects include:
+Types of generalized seizures and their effects include:

-- Tonic seizures cause stiffening of muscles of the body, generally those in the back, legs, and arms
+- Tonic seizures cause a stiffening of muscles of the body, generally in the back, legs, and arms

 - Clonic seizures cause repeated jerking movements of muscles on both sides of the body